 GOT FEEDBACK: NOW WHAT?

-As you launch your feedback form, it’s important to think about your plan for responding to and acting on the feedback that you get.
+It’s important to think about your plan for responding to and acting on the feedback that you get.
 Listen to upset users on an individual basis, respond to them, and win them over if you can.
 Promising a speedy response to complaints may be one way to increase the amount of feedback you get.

 However, you don’t need to think about changing your product or service until you can verify to what extent the issue affects your users.
 Feedback is characteristically biased to be either very good or very bad, as it comes from people passionate enough to give feedback.
 Look for patterns in the responses you receive.